 About Big Jay McNeely

 From Savoy, McNeely moved to Exclusive in 1949, Imperial in 1950-1951, King's Federal subsidiary in 1952-1954 (where he cut some of his wildest waxings, including the mind-boggling "3-D"), and Vee-Jay in 1955.
-McNeely's live shows were the stuff that legends are made of -- he electrified a sweaty throng of thousands packing L.A.'s Wrigley Field in 1949 by blowing his sax up through the stands and then from home plate to first base on his back!
+McNeely's live shows were the stuff that legends are made of.
+He electrified a sweaty throng of thousands packing L.A.'s Wrigley Field in 1949 by blowing his sax up through the stands and then from home plate to first base on his back.
 A fluorescently painted sax that glowed in the dark was another of his showstopping gambits.

 In 1958, McNeely cut his last hit in a considerably less frantic mode with singer Little Sonny Warner.
-The bluesy "There Is Something on Your Mind" was committed to tape in Seattle but came out on disc jockey Hunter Hancock's Swingin' imprint the next year.
+The bluesy "There Is Something on Your Mind" was committed to tape in Seattle but came out on L.A. disc jockey Hunter Hancock's Swingin' imprint the next year.
 McNeely's original was a huge smash, but it was eclipsed the following year by New Orleans singer Bobby Marchan's dramatic R&B chart-topping version for Fire.
-Since then, it's been covered countless times, including a fine rendition by Conway Twitty!
+Since then, it's been covered countless times, including a fine rendition by Conway Twitty.